The Office of National Marine Sanctuaries (ONMS) regulations are codified at 15 CFR Part 922.

 In general, regulations are used by the ONMS to implement the National Marine Sanctuaries Act and national marine sanctuary management plans.
 Each sanctuary has its own set of regulations within 15 CFR Part 922 in what are called subparts.
 Subparts F through R each contain the sanctuary-specific regulations for all thirteen sanctuaries (in order of designation) from Monitor National Marine Sanctuary through Thunder Bay National Marine Sanctuary and Underwater Preserve.
 The regulations implementing Papahānaumokuākea Marine National Monument are codified at 50 CFR Part 404.

 Subparts A through E contain regulations that apply to the entire program.
 Subpart A lays out the overall objectives of the ONMS, defines several terms found throughout the rest of the regulations and describes the effect of the regulations.
-Subpart B describes how the program is to maintain the list of potential future national marine sanctuaries known as the "site evaluation list" (the list is currently inactive).
+Subpart B describes the Sanctuary Nomination Process by which communities may submit nomination to have NOAA consider areas of the marine and Great Lakes environments as national marine sanctuaries.
+The Subpart also describes the national significance criteria and management considerations NOAA will use to evaluate nominations and consider adding the area to an inventory of areas for the NOAA to consider for designation as a national marine sanctuary.
 Subpart C summarizes the procedures for designating new national marine sanctuaries.
 Subpart D contains information about the development of sanctuary management plans.
 Subpart E contains provisions for the processing of sanctuary permits, emergency regulations and appeals.

 While each sanctuary has its own unique set of regulations, there are some regulatory prohibitions that are typical for many sanctuaries: